CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 We can call functions and log their return values to the console.
 However we can also **compare** 2 values.

-We can compare the value `formatAs12HourClock("08:00")` with the expected output of `"08:00 am"` and ask: **are these 2 values the same?** This is very useful whenever we want to check that our code behaves in the way we expect.
+We can compare the value `formatAs12HourClock("08:00")` with the expected output of `"08:00 am"` and ask: **are these 2 values the same?**.
+This is very useful whenever we want to check that our code produces some 🎯 **target behaviour**.

 To compare 2 expressions and check if they have the same value, we can use a **comparison operator**.
 In particular we can use the strict equality operator `===`, a comparison operator used to check if 2 values are the same.